Jack Ma: How a Poor English Teacher Became the Richest Man of China

 The tale of Jack Ma is a story of persistence and never giving up.

-When he was a teenager, he discovered the English language and was keen on learning it, but since there were no English speaking people in his city, he decided to ride his bike every day to the main hotel where tourists were staying and to give them a free tour of the city just to be able to practice the language.
+When he was a teenager, he discovered the English language and was keen on learning it.
+However, the only English speaking people of his city were tourists, so he decided to ride his bike every day to the main hotel where they were staying and to give them a free tour of the city just to be able to practice the language.

 Meeting such an amount of people, he eventually befriended an Australian family that were frequent travelers to China and whose son was the same age as Jack.